willow-ahrens/Finch.jl/docs/src/benchmark.md

 using MatrixDepot
 ````

-Load a sparse matrix from MatrixDepot.jl and convert it to a Finch fiber
+Load a sparse matrix from MatrixDepot.jl and convert it to a Finch tensor

 ````julia
 A = Tensor(Dense(SparseList(Element(0.0))), matrixdepot("HB/west0067"))